Teaching at Kala

-For online classes, the Studio Education Manager will determine whether a kit is required.
+For online classes, the Program Coordinator will determine whether a kit is required.
 Kala will put together kits for students OR provide a comprehensive list for students to order supplies themselves.
 If possible, please provide links from the same retailer, preferably Blick, Amazon, Flax Art, or Artist & Craftsman.
 This will assist us when putting together kits.
 Depending on the item, Kala may provide a separate kit of materials that can be borrowed by students (such as brayers, carving tools, etc.), to minimize cost on their end.
 We will make that list after reviewing the materials needed.
 Because students will be paying for these materials, we ask that you provide the most affordable option.

 Covid Safety Guidelines